 I don’t forage in the traditional sense, I do my foraging in restaurants.
-There are so many delicious spots to explore in the Bay Area, and I do a fair amount of it out in the far reaches of the East Bay.
-Join me as I explore menus, searching out specialties and fabled dishes and share them here with you.
+There are so many delicious bites to experience in the Bay Area, join me as I explore menus, searching out specialties and fabled dishes and share them here with you.
 Occasionally I post my favorite recipes, but mostly I’m out there eating and taking photos along the way.

-The information that I post up may resemble restaurant reviews, but I’m really not a critic; I am an enthusiast and tend to focus on things that I liked about a restaurant or meal.
-All of these meals are paid for with my own dime, and shhhhh, I admit that I occasionally resort to consulting the unreliable oracle called Yelp to research recommended dishes…
+The information that I post up may resemble restaurant reviews, but I’m not a critic; I am an enthusiast and tend to focus on things that I liked about a restaurant or meal.
+All of these meals are paid for with my own dime, and shhhhh, I admit that I regularly peruse the boards at chowhound for inspiration and occasionally resort to consulting the unreliable oracle called Yelp to research recommended dishes…

 I have an avid interest in photography.
 If you haven’t already read this fantastic post on Jaden’s Steamy Kitchen, you should.
 It is an excellent resource on home lighting techniques that has proven to be revelatory for me.
 I bought a single Lowel EGO light and keep it in my kitchen for taking pics of food, which I do very rarely I might add…